nervosnetwork/ckb-vm/README.md

 ```

 CKB VM has already included RISC-V binaries used in tests, so you don't need a RISC-V compiler to build binaries.
 However if you do want to play with your own binaries, a RISC-V compiler might be needed. [riscv-tools](https://github.com/riscv/riscv-tools) can be a good starting point here, or if you are an expert on GNU toolchain, you might also compile upstream GCC from source with RISC-V support, [here](./examples/is13.rs) is an example.
 CKB VM is using standard RISC-V instructions and ELF binary format, so theoretically any RISC-V compatible compilers are able to produce contracts used in CKB VM(tho bug reports are very welcome if you find breakage).

+## Notes on Different Modes

+Right now CKB VM has 3 different modes:

+* Rust interpreter mode
+* Assembly based interpreter mode(ASM mode)
+* Ahead-of-time compilation mode(AOT mode)

+For consistent behavior, you should only use ASM or AOT mode, and it's best if you stick with either ASM or AOT mode depending on your use case.
+The Rust mode is developed more to assist development, and never used in production by us.
+In case of bugs, there might be inconsistent behaviors between Rust mode and ASM/AOT mode.